mccauslw/Population/README.md

 -   Files population_tables_preliminary.[Rmd, pdf] are source and pdf for this document.

-Title is “Tables for my own interest, population experiment”, file dates before 2024 are 2021.
+Title of this document is “Tables for my own interest, population experiment”.
 First table gives prior specifications, with a0, b0, aA, bA and moments of alpha and lambda.
-Prior specification 0 seems to be an umbrella prior suitable for importance sampling.
+Prior specification 0 is an umbrella prior suitable for importance sampling.
 There are graphs of implied densities of al0, alA and alpha and lambda.
 After this, there are a lot of tables of posterior moments.

-B1, Be1, B2, Be2, B3, Be3 wstuP, wstuPe, similar for mst, sst, ti (these are prior and posterior probabilities (with errors) of axioms for “uniform” model) wstsP, wstsPe, otherwise the same (these are prior and posterior probabilities of axioms for “simple” model) regsP, regsPe, similar for ru, mul (prior and post probs, multi-choice axioms, simple model) wstub, wstube, similar for mst, sst, ti (log bayes factors and errors, uniform model) wstsb, wstsbe, similar for mst, sst, ti (same, simple model) Mean and error of alpha for models 1, 2, 3, simple and uniform model Same for lambda Quantiles for alpha, simple model Quantiles for lambda, simple model wstb1, wstb2, wstb3, wstub, wstube, wstsb, wstsbe (Bayes factors for various models … (for other axioms) wstP1, wstP2, wstP3, wstuP, wstuPe, wstsP, wstsPe (Post probabilities for various models) … (for other axioms)
+    - B1, Be1, B2, Be2, B3, Be3 wstuP, wstuPe, similar for mst, sst, ti (these are prior and posterior probabilities (with numerical standard errors) of axioms for “uniform” model)

-make_tibbles.R
+    - wstsP, wstsPe, otherwise the same (these are prior and posterior probabilities of axioms for “simple” model)
+    - regsP, regsPe, similar for ru, mul (prior and post probs, multi-choice axioms, simple model)
+    - wstub, wstube, similar for mst, sst, ti (log bayes factors and errors, uniform model)
+    - wstsb, wstsbe, similar for mst, sst, ti (same, simple model)
+    - Mean and numerical standard error of alpha for models 1, 2, 3, simple and uniform model
+    - Same for lambda
+    - Quantiles for alpha, simple model
+    - Quantiles for lambda, simple model
+    - wstb1, wstb2, wstb3, wstub, wstube, wstsb, wstsbe (Bayes factors
+for various models (for other axioms)
+    - wstP1, wstP2, wstP3, wstuP, wstuPe, wstsP, wstsPe (Post probabilities for various models) (for other axioms)

+#### R Code

-Uses \~/Results/RCM_population tables to create tibble dma_array for dma_tables.RData
+- `make_tibbles.R` uses \~/Results/RCM_population tables to create tibble dma_array for dma_tables.RData

-population_read.R

-Tables for alpha, lambda and axiom probabilities for the single model
+- `population_read.R` creates tables for alpha, lambda and axiom probabilities for the single model

-population_robust.R

-Creates Tables/population_robust.txt (not there)
+- `population_robust.R` creates Tables/population_robust.txt (not there)

-population_single_model.R

-Creates Tables/poplulation_single_model.txt
+- `population_single_model.R` creates Tables/poplulation_single_model.txt

+- `population.R` takes as input raw simulation files in \~/Results/RCM_population Writes in \~/Dropbox/\_Population/Tables/population.txt`

+- `Simplex.R` has functions for barycentric plots

-Population_study_data
+#### Population_study_data folder

-Has original data, feedback files, RCM_population.c, simplex figures
+- Original data, feedback files, `RCM_population.c`, simplex figures

-Population_study_design
+#### Population_study_design folder

 Has old stuff related to creation of experiment, screenshots

-Simplex.R

-Functions for barycentric plots

-population.R

-Takes as input raw simulation files in \~/Results/RCM_population Writes in \~/Dropbox/\_Population/Tables/population.txt